YYuzuru/DataPlotting/README.md

 After adding the desired prefab to the scene, connect the camera used for the player to the canvas of the prefab.
 At this point, you should be able to interact with the graph in the game scene during play mode.

-##Limitations
-- Draw only continuous functions
-- limited amount of points

 ## Adding plots:
 To generate a plot with two values, utilize #IGraph2D; for three values, employ #IGraph3D.
 Incorporate the plot using `AddPlot(IFunction2D function, params Color[] color)` for #IGraph2D and `AddPlot(IFunction3D function, params Color[] color)` for #IGraph3D.
 Ensure to retain the returned plot for improved customization accessibility.
 To create function instances, refer to #Function.